 Here’s the team behind the website:

 I am an Electronics Engineer by profession, but have worn several hats so far – be it software coding, human resource management, or technical writing, I’ve done it all.
-Currently, I am juggling between taking care of my three-year old son, and brainstorming on how PiunikaWeb can create even more impact.
+Currently, I am juggling between taking care of my four-year old son, and brainstorming on how PiunikaWeb can create even more impact.
 This brings me to the person who is amazingly handling all the day-to-day activities on the website, a workhorse of a researcher and writer: Aparajita.

-My work involves researching, in-depth analysis, and writing the crux in an easy to understand manner.
+My work involves research, in-depth analysis, and writing the crux in an easy to understand manner.
 Oh, and yes, some of the photographs you see here are clicked by me.
 Overall, I am enjoying whatever I am doing, and hoping you’ll also feel the same reading all my articles.